Overview

 - The nave and south transept – the main body of the church, still showing the original Gothic proportions.

-- The bell‑tower – later converted into living quarters in the 17th century, it rises above the church and offers a dramatic silhouette against the sky.
+- The bell‑tower – originally a bell‑tower, later adapted as 17th‑century living quarters, rising above the church and offering a dramatic silhouette.

-- The cloister – a peaceful courtyard surrounded by arcades, where you will find an exquisite stone carving of Saint Francis of Assisi preaching to birds, as well as other animal motifs under the tower.
+- The cloister – a peaceful courtyard surrounded by arcades, where you will find an exquisite stone carving of Saint Francis of Assisi preaching to birds, as well as an image of St Francis with the stigmata and other animal motifs.

-- Stone monuments and graves – the surrounding cemetery is still active, and several medieval tombstones of the O’Rourke family remain in situ.
+- Stone monuments and graves – the surrounding cemetery is still active; medieval O’Rourke tombstones and the restored headstone of Bishop Thaddeus O’Rourke can be seen.

 Photographers will appreciate the interplay of light on the stone arches, the reflections in the river and the wild flora that carpets the pasture in spring and summer.
 The site’s quiet atmosphere also makes it suitable for reflective moments or a brief meditation.